 Designing Cost-Optimized Architectures

-In this module we will firstly introduce the concepts of cost optimization and how AWS compute services can be selected and aplied to optimize costs.
-We will review the various instance types available, and how the purchasing options available can be selected and combined to provide a cost optimized solution
+In this module, we will first introduce the concepts of cost optimization and how AWS compute services can be selected and applied to optimize costs.
+We will review the various instance types available, and how the purchasing options available can be selected and combined to provide a cost-optimized solution.

-Next we review how we can optimize storage costs by selecting the appropriate storage services or storage classes to create the most optimimal and economic way to store objects and data in AWS cloud storage.
+Next, we review how we can optimize storage costs by selecting the appropriate storage services or storage classes to create the most optimal and economical way to store objects and data in AWS cloud storage.

 About the Author